USON Nevers: History

 The team origins dates back to 1 August 1903, when Gustave Bossut created the PAG (Peloton d’avant-garde).
 This quickly became USN (Union sportive nivernaise) and then USON (Union sportive olympique nivernaise) in 1956.
 The name was changed to USON Nevers Rugby in 2016 to mark a new step in the club's history.

 After finishing 3rd at the end of the 2016–17 Fédérale 1 season, they won promotion to the second tier of French rugby after coming back to beat SO Chambéry in the second round of their promotion play-offs.
 For the first time in their history, they will compete in the Rugby Pro D2 starting from the 2017–18 season.

-The team plays in yellow and blue shirts and play their come matches at the 7,500 -capacity Stade du Pré Fleuri in Nevers.
+The team plays in yellow and blue shirts and play their home matches at the 7,500 -capacity Stade du Pré Fleuri in Nevers.

 Current standings

 Current squad

-The USON Nevers squad for the 2022–23 season is:
+The USON Nevers squad for the 2024–25 season is: